junxit/us-congress-bills-111/bill.md

 - Whereas there are factors that are known to reduce the risk for ovarian cancer and play an important role in the prevention of the disease;
 - Whereas awareness and early recognition of ovarian cancer symptoms are currently the best way to save women's lives;
 - Whereas the Ovarian Cancer National Alliance, during the month of September, holds a number of events to increase public awareness of ovarian cancer; and
-- Whereas a National Ovarian Cancer Awareness Month should be designated to increase the awareness of the public regarding the cancer: Now, therefore, be it
+- Whereas the goals and ideals of National Ovarian Cancer Awareness Month should be promoted to increase the awareness of the public regarding the cancer: Now, therefore, be it

-That the House of Representatives supports the goals and ideals of National Ovarian Cancer Awareness Month.
+That the House of Representatives expresses support for greater awareness of ovarian cancer.